Snowflake

 SUMMARY

-- To connect to Snowflake on Workato, you can use OAuth 2.0 or username/password.
+- To connect to Snowflake on Workato, you can use OAuth 2.0 or key-pair authentication.

 - The Snowflake connector supports operations such as SELECT, INSERT, UPDATE, and DELETE, among others.